Picture books and the development of pro-social skills

 How are books selected?
 What I am suggesting is that teachers and parents be discerning when selecting books to read aloud and think about the themes imparted in a particular book.
 Whenever practical, try to align book selections with social skills that you believe need strengthening.
 I am not trying to suggest that every book read be chosen with this idea in mind.
 I am a believer that children need to select books to be read to them as well.
 What I am proposing though, is that as informed educators/parents we be strategic about book selection and think about what lessons can be learned both from words and illustrations by our students/children.

-Playground Heroes and Jamal and Me are certainly examples of picture books that teach pro-social skills, but there are many others.
+Playground Heroes, Jamal and Me and Talking Buddies are certainly examples of picture books that teach pro-social skills, but there are many others.
 Below are my favorites, but it is certainly not an exhaustive list:

 Too Shy for Show and Tell by Beth Bracken